dullhunk/cdyf/raw-transcript-nadine.md

+## UNSPLICED

 Thank you Nadine for joining us today.
-And can you say a little about who you are and where you're from?
-So high, I'm the dean.
-Um, I'm Miss.
-I come through science here.
-Yeah I don't know what else to say honestly.
+Can you say a little about who you are and where you're from?

+> Nadine: So hi, I'm Nadine

-And so can you say a little bit about Where does the interesting computing come from?
-Okay.
+Can you say a little bit about your interest in computing come froms?

+> Nadine: Okay.
 So this one's kind of unconventional, I guess.
 It.
 So originally like as I when I was growing up, I really just wanted to job that has like a positive impact on people's lives.

 Um and for most of my life, I actually want to be a doctor because I felt like medicine was the best way to do that but then as I grew older I realised I didn't want to just be doing like the diagnosing.
 I kind of wanted to make solutions that could help or predict early stuff like that.